bar

 x : array

-An array of xx coordinates specifying the bar positions.
+An array of coordinates specifying the bar positions.

-An array of yy coordinates specifying the bar heights.
-The number of xx and yy coordinates must match.
+coordinate.
+The number of and coordinates must match.

 fill : none | color | gradient | tiling | array default: auto